Angeli-Code/Dinoco_Motors/README.md

 - Java
 - MySql
-- Linux (only for the build/run scripts)

 ## How to build/run the program

-- My development environment lives on linux so all the commands will be under the assumption that you are on a linux machine
-- I scripted the build/run process in scripts.
-They are locted in the "src" dir
-- chmod +x the scripts and run them
+- Check out the 'devel' script

 ### Future Additions

 - Fix the implementation of the GUIManager class.
-I meant for it to have init all frames within the class.
+I meant for it to init all frames within the class.
 I don't know why I didn't implement it in that way initially.